abrar-aslam1/sb1-ko29dx-3/src/pages/pillars/data-protection.md

 Remember, data protection is an ongoing process.
 Regularly review and update your data protection measures to stay ahead of evolving threats.

 For cloud-specific data protection strategies, check out our [Cloud Security](/pillars/cloud-security) pillar.

+## Frequently Asked Questions

+### Q: What types of data should my small business prioritize protecting?
+A: Prioritize protecting sensitive customer information, financial data, proprietary business information, and employee records.
+Any data that could harm your business or customers if compromised should be a top priority.

+### Q: How often should I back up my business data?
+A: The frequency of backups depends on how often your data changes and how much data loss your business can tolerate.
+For many small businesses, daily backups are recommended, with more frequent backups for critical, rapidly changing data.

+### Q: What's the difference between data backup and data replication?
+A: Data backup creates a copy of your data that can be restored if needed, typically at specific points in time.
+Data replication continuously copies data to another location in real-time, providing faster recovery but potentially replicating errors or corruptions.

+### Q: How can I ensure my employees are following data protection best practices?
+A: Implement clear data protection policies, provide regular training, use access controls to limit data access based on job roles, and consider using monitoring tools to track data access and usage.

+### Q: What should I do if I suspect a data breach has occurred?
+A: Act quickly: isolate affected systems, assess the scope of the breach, notify relevant parties (including customers if their data was affected), and consider engaging a cybersecurity expert.
+Have an incident response plan ready in advance to guide your actions.